USC-NSL/Trumpet/experiments/README.md

 - Open the archive, say in your home folder
 - You need hugepages.
 Install hugepages package.
 In ubuntu use "sudo apt-get install hugepages"
 - You also need compiling libraries.
 Just install build-essential package
-- Now you can use the script provided in tools/setup.sh file of dpdk to set it up
+- Now you can use the script provided in <DPDKFolder>tools/setup.sh file to set it up
 - Compile: On linux and 64-bit machines, type number 14 for "x86_64-native-linuxapp-gcc"
 - Install NIC driver module: type number 17 for "Insert IGB UIO module"
 - Install KNI module: type number 19 for "Insert KNI module"